On the energy spectrum of Yang--Mills instantons over asymptotically locally flat spaces: The case of

 In this section we demonstrate that Theorem \ref{fotetel} continues to hold for the slightly larger gauge groups ${\rm SU}(2)\times {\rm U}(1)$ and ${\rm U}(2)$ but in the latter case with a topological condition on the underlying vector bundle.

 However before doing this we make an important comment here.
 As we already mentioned, admissibility as it stands in Definition \ref{feltetelek} can be formulated for an arbitrary (compact) Lie group $G$.
 Hence repeating the proof of the previous section we could obtain an analogue of Theorem \ref{fotetel} for arbitrary $G$.
 The reason we do not do this is that for Yang--Mills instantons with a general Lie group the admissibility would indeed be a very strong assumption hence the analogue of Theorem \ref{fotetel} would be a rather weak statement.
-This is because for general $G$ the analogue of the powerful singularity removal theorem of Sibner--Sibner \cite{sib-sib} and R\aa de \cite{rad} is not known consequently the weak holonomy condition would become a very strong requirement, cf. \cite[Section 2]{ete-jar}.
+This is because for general $G$ the analogue of the powerful singularity removal theorem of Sibner--Sibner \cite{sib-sib} and R\aa de \cite{rad} is not known consequently the weak holonomy condition might in principle be a very strong requirement, cf. our discussion in Sect.
+2 above.

 Rather we restrict ourselves to those Lie groups which can be somehow ``traced back'' to ${\rm SU}(2)$ in order to keep our results strong.

 \begin{lemma} Let $(M,g)$ be an ALF space and $\tilde{E}$ be a rank $2$ complex ${\rm SU}(2)\times {\rm U}(1)$ vector bundle on $M$.